core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ### Max-Message-Size Capability Option {#max-message-size}

-The sender can use the elective Max-Message-Size Option to indicate the maximum message size in bytes that it can receive.
+The sender can use the elective Max-Message-Size Option to indicate the maximum size of a message in bytes that it can receive.
+The message size indicated includes the entire message, starting from the first byte of the message header and ending at the end of the message payload (there is no relationship of the message size to the overall request or response body size that may be achievable in block-wise transfer.)

 | #|C|R| Applies to | Name               | Format | Length | Base Value  |
 |--+-+-+------------+--------------------+--------+--------+-------------+